izmecharr/eda-nyc-taxi-trip-duration/README.md

 ## 🔍 My Analysis Journey

-I approached this project with a beginner-friendly mindset, breaking down the analysis into 6 systematic steps.
+I approached this project with a researcher-like mindset who curiously explores everything from the dataset, breaking down the analysis into 6 systematic steps.
 Here's how I tackled each phase:

 ### **STEP 1: WHAT'S IN OUR DATA?**
 **My first question:** *What am I actually working with here?*